AEONplus/aeonplus.github.io/docs/about/index.md

 fraction of its time that is executed in AEON mode, and telescope nightly operations need not be fully robotic to participate.

-Radio observatories are joining the AEON+ Collaboration for the first time.
+Multi-wavelength facilities: Radio observatories are joining the AEON+ Collaboration for the first time.
 We are working to broaden the "request language" used to submit observation configurations to incorporate the different telescope and instrument parameters necessary.
 Once complete, observers will be able to perform multi-wavelength follow-up of their targets at the click of a button.

+Observatories Forum: We will host annual workshops to bring together observatory operators and their development teams to facilitate the sharing of tools and techniques and to enhance collaboration.

+Visiting Developers Program: We will enable developers, engineers and scientists from observatories and the user community to meet in person for short sprint-style workshops.
+This will facilitate the development of tools to enable time domain astrophysics for the user community, and necessary functionality at the observatories.

 ## Documentation
 A technical description of AEON has been published in Street et al., 2020, SPIE: Astronomical Telescopes